SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 24 March, 2025
+### 📅 Tuesday, 25 March, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on March 24:
+Here are some significant events in U.S. history that occurred on March 25:

-- **1807**: President Thomas Jefferson signed the Act Prohibiting Imports of Slaves, banning the importation of slaves into the United States.
+- **1911**: The Triangle Shirtwaist Factory Fire in New York City, resulting in 146 deaths and leading to significant improvements in workplace safety regulations.

-- **1965**: Martin Luther King Jr. led a march from Selma to Montgomery, Alabama, with thousands of supporters demanding voting rights for African Americans.
+- **1957**: The Treaty of Rome was signed, creating the European Economic Community (EEC).
+While this is a major European event, it marked a significant point in international relations involving the U.S.

-- **1990**: The musical "Emojis" was obsessed with robotic text messages for
+- **1975**: The
 ### Positive Qoute
 ------
-"Each day is a new beginning.
-Take a deep breath, trust the magic of new beginnings, and shine bright! ✨🌅😊"
+"Believe in yourself and magic will happen! ✨🌟💖"